 Palay at Mais ng Lalawigan Lending Program The Bank allocated P10.00 billion for the program.
 LANDBANK extended P115 million loans to two LGUs.
 Poultry Lending Program 420 borrowers have been assisted with a total loan of P30.09 billion released.
-Special Window and Interim Support to Nurture Hog Enterprises (SWINE) Program 26 borrowers have been assisted with a total approved loan and releases of P4.24 billion and P3.81 billion, respectively.
-Expanded SURE Aid and Recovery Project (SURE Aid COVID-19) DA-ACPC provided a P1 billion fund for a one-time credit assistance to eligible small farmers and fishers (SFFs) endorsed by the Regional Offices of DA and Bureau of Fisheries and Aquatic Resources.
+Special Window and Interim Support to Nurture Hog Enterprises (SWINE) Program 26 borrowers have been assisted with a total approved loan and releases of P4,240.72 million and P3,811.82 million, respectively.
+Expanded SURE Aid and Recovery Project (SURE Aid COVID-19) DA-ACPC provided a P1.0 billion fund for a one-time credit assistance to eligible small farmers and fishers (SFFs) endorsed by the Regional Offices of DA and Bureau of Fisheries and Aquatic Resources.
 Total loans disbursed to 39,194 SFFs amounted to P979.69 million.
-Credit Assistance Program for Program Beneficiaries Development (CAP-PBD) Window III Total loan released to 134 Farmers' Associations and Cooperatives reached P646.72 million, benefiting more than 7,000 ARB members.
-Expanded Assistance to Restore and Install Sustainable Enterprises for Agrarian Reform Beneficiaries and Small Farm Holders (E-ARISE-ARBs) Program Total loan releases to 99 Farmers' Associations and Cooperatives reached P104.95 million, benefiting more than 2,900 ARB members.
+Credit Assistance Program for Program Beneficiaries Development (CAP-PBD) Window III Total loan released to 134 Farmers' Associations and Cooperatives reached P646.72 million, benefitting more than 7,000 ARB members.
+Expanded Assistance to Restore and Install Sustainable Enterprises for Agrarian Reform Beneficiaries and Small Farm Holders (E-ARISE- ARBs) Program Total loan releases to 99 Farmers' Associations and Cooperatives reached P104.95 million, benefitting more than 2,900 ARB members.